yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/scaling-transactions-cloud.md

 ## Add node and observe linear scale-out

-You can add a node to the cluster from the YugabyteDB Managed UI as follows:
+You can add a node to the cluster in YugabyteDB Managed as follows:

-1. On the **Clusters** page, select your cluster.

-1. On the **Settings** tab or under Actions, choose **Edit Infrastructure** to display the **Edit Infrastructure** dialog.
+1. On the cluster **Settings** tab or under **Actions**, choose **Edit Infrastructure** to display the **Edit Infrastructure** dialog.

-1. Change the number of nodes to **4** to add a new node.
+1. Change the number of nodes to 4 to add a new node.

 1. Click **Confirm and Save Changes** when you are done.

-Note that the scaling operation can take several minutes, during which time some cluster operations will not be available.
+The scaling operation can take several minutes, during which time some cluster operations are not available.

-You should have 4 nodes after sometime and you can verify the details by selecting **Nodes** from your cluster's page as mentioned in [Observe IOPS per node](#observe-iops-per-node).
+Verify that the node has been added on the cluster **Nodes** tab.

 ![Read and write IOPS with 4 nodes](/images/ce/add-node-cloud.png)